 Beyond the cook, meat needs to rest too.
 It's vital to give cooked food time to rest, so it remains juicy and perfectly cooked.
 The resting process allows the juices to redistribute through the meat, making it that much tastier.
 Depending on the source of heat, consider letting the food rest uncovered because the steam can actually make the crust of the meat somewhat soggy.
 Follow your recipe and allow the cooked meat to rest based on thickness and type of protein.
 It if says "rest for five minutes," rest for five minutes.
 It'll be worth it.
 Good tastes come to those who rest.

 What tips did we miss?
-Let us know your favorite kitchen hacks to boost your grilling game and check out our new shop to enhance your grilling gear here.
+Let us know your favorite kitchen hacks to boost your grilling game.